Halochkin/GithubPagesTutorial/README.md

    4. At the top of your GitHub repository's Quick Setup page, click  to copy the remote repository URL.
    My repository URL looks: `git remote add origin git@github.com:Halochkin/MyComponent.git`
    5. Push the changes in your local repository to GitHub. `git push origin master`.
 Where `master`- the default branch name.
- 4. Now you need to create a gh-pages branch of your repo; refresh the current page and you'll see a repository page something like the one below.
-You need to press the button that says `Branch: master`, type **`gh-pages`** in the text input, then press the blue button that says `Create branch: gh-pages`.
+ 4. Now you need to create a gh-pages branch of your repo.
+For this:
+    1. You need to press the button that says `Branch: master`, type **`gh-pages`** in the text input, then press the blue button that says `Create branch: gh-pages`.
 This creates a special code branch called gh-pages that is published at a special location.
 It's URL takes the form `username.github.io/my-repository-name`, so in my example's case, the URL would be [https://halochkin.github.io/MyComponent/](https://halochkin.github.io/MyComponent/).
 The page shown is the `index.html page`.
  5. Note: Once you create a new thread, it will automatically be activated.
-This means that in order to update the page to "" you need to use the `git push origin gh-pages` command.
-To do this:
+This means that in order to update the page on `https://pages.github.com/` you need to do next steps in the terminal:
     1. Create a new feature branch in the repository: `git branch gh-pages`
     2. Switch to the feature branch to work on it: `git checkout gh-pages`
     3. Push stuff to the new branch by `git push origin gh-pages`
-   4. We can back to the previous branch by `git checkout master`
+ 6. We can back to the previous branch by `git checkout master`